 Using a sharp serrated knife, carefully slice the rolls horizontally keeping the 12 pack intact.

-Place bun bottoms in a 9×13 pan, layer on the meat and cheese, top with the top layer of the buns.
+Place bun bottoms in a 9×13 pan, layer on the meat and cheese, top with the top layer of the buns. - Blend well together and pour over sandwiches:

 1 ½ sticks butter, melted